-Welcome to Herefordshire Churches, which is primarily for family researchers looking for that important image of a church to illustrate where their ancestors were christened/married/buried, and also for information on other aspects of historical Herefordshire There are still some interiors of churches to photograph, and also there are many more historic castles and buildings in this beautiful county of Herefordshire which I intend to add.
-We will be adding the rest of Herefordshire’s churches and the missing interiors as soon as possible.
+Welcome to Herefordshire Churches, which is not a religious site as such, but is primarily for family researchers looking for that important image of a church to illustrate where their ancestors were christened/married/buried, and also for information on other aspects of historical Herefordshire.
+There is still some work to be done on photographing the churches and one of these days I will finish it, however I hope that it is not just genealogists who will enjoy browsing through the site, but also anyone who stumbles on here by mistake!

-I started this project after many years of doing my own family tree, when I struggled to find decent church images to add to my write up along with reliable information on the relevant area – I hope that those looking for church images in Herefordshire will be pleased with what they find here – it has to be said that on many occasions I found it extremely difficult to find a good position from which to take the photos; in some cases massive yew trees obscured the churches from every conceivable angle, and in others the church grounds were not wide enough to enable a good view.
+I started this project after many years of doing my own family tree, when I struggled to find images of churches and fonts – not to mention memorial plaques – to add to my write up along with reliable information on the relevant area – I hope that those looking for church images in Herefordshire will be pleased with what they find here – it has to be said that on many occasions I found it extremely difficult to find a good position from which to take the photos; in some cases massive yew trees obscured the churches from every conceivable angle, and in others the church grounds were not wide enough to enable a good view.
 Very frustrating!
 Sometimes I found myself low down on an adjacent lane, but this then gave a distorted image of the church and the only other option was, for example, a field with a large bull in it!…….please bear the problems in mind before grumping about the images of some churches!
-For those who find that their particular Herefordshire church is still to be uploaded………it should not be too long before the site is completed in that respect, and if you have any particular requests for searches for gravestones etc. relating to any of the missing churches then contact me as soon as possible.
-Unfortunately, as far as most of the Herefordshire churches that have already been photographed are concerned it is unlikely that I will be able to go back in the near future – the exceptions being those Herefordshire churches where access to the interior was not possible on my last visit; I will be going back to try again!

 Special Interest in Herefordshire Churches